 - Remove beef from the bag, and dry with paper towels.

 - Spread on smoker racks in a single layer.
-Smoke at 180f for 2-3 hours.
-Until jerky is pliable but doesn't crack.
+Smoke at 180f for 2-3 hours or until jerky is pliable but doesn’t crack.

-- Transfer to a clean ziplock bag and allow to cool for 10-15 minutes before sealing the bag.
+- Transfer to a fresh ziplock bag and allow to cool for 10-15 minutes before sealing the bag.
+There will be built up condensation, that’s ok, seal it in the bag, the jerky will reabsorb it.

-Store your beef jerky in an airtight container in the fridge up to 2 weeks.
+- Store your beef jerky in an airtight container in the fridge up to 2 weeks, or in the freezer for up to a year.